convertguru/file-convert-mcp/README.md

 cd file-convert-mcp/src/file_convert_mcp
 uv run server.py

-# OR using uvx directly from the GitHub repository with .env
+# OR using uvx to fetch the core from the GitHub repository + local .env file
-UV_ENV_FILE=.env uvx --from git+[https://github.com/convertguru/file-convert-mcp.git](https://github.com/convertguru/file-convert-mcp.git) file-convert-mcp
+UV_ENV_FILE=.env uvx --from git+https://github.com/convertguru/file-convert-mcp.git file-convert-mcp
 ```

 **5. Modify the server logic if needed:**